silverscreen/silverscreen.github.io/_posts/2020-06-24-My-adventures-with-Django-Part-One.md

 comments: false
 ---

-On my quest to find the 'right' GUI framework for me, I have decidedly chose to partner up with Django and see where it takes me.
+On my quest to find the 'right' GUI framework (for me), I have decidedly chosen to partner up with Django and see where it takes me.

 Python has a huge number of GUI frameworks available, unfortunately I have felt dissatisfied with the offerings so far.
 This largely stems from feeling uncomfortable, knowingly crafting a native desktop application when deep down I knew I should move towards a Web App.